 Fujifilm Colors

-The colors and image quality seem to be on par with all the other X-Trans CMOS sensors out there, we even get all the same looks except the new Arcos.
+The colors and image quality seem to be on par with all the other X-Trans CMOS sensors out there, and we even get all the same looks except for the new Arcos.

-I assume most people that buy a point-and-shoot camera like this will just shoot mostly JPEG, which is what I did for all the image samples for this review.
-I only say this because every time I take a picture for people around town or pick up a friend’s camera, it’s always set to jpeg.
+I assume most people who buy a point-and-shoot camera like this will shoot mostly JPEG, which I did for all the image samples for this review.
+I only say this because it’s always set to jpeg whenever I take pictures of people around town or pick up a friend’s camera.

 Provia – ISO 400 – f5.6 – 1/350